Fabstir/fabstir-llm-sdk/docs/SDK_REFACTOR_CONTEXT_PRIMER.md

 This harness page that works from end to end, does have low level contract interactions which obviously the flow functionality must be abstracted to sdk and manager wrapper classes as that is what a UI developer has access to, but it serves as a useful reference:
 `apps/harness/pages/base-usdc-mvp-flow.test.tsx`

+When working with UI, please read `/root/dev/Fabstir/fabstir-llm-marketplace/fabstir-llm-sdk/docs/CDP_BRIDGE_SETUP.md` so as to connect to user's host browser for quicker debugging.

+The goal is to ensure that sdk exposes all functionality necessary for my UI developer to build a production ready UI application as they will have access to nothing else but the sdk to do so.

+Please read to bring context memory up to speed `docs/SDK_REFACTOR_CONTEXT_PRIMER.md`